FarisTheAncient/Archipelago/worlds/fuzzer/README.md

 ## How to run this?

 You need to run archipelago from source.
+If you don't know how to do that, there's documentation from the archipelago project [here](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/running%20from%20source.md)

 Copy the `fuzz.py` at the root of the archipelago project, you can then run the fuzzer like this:

 ```
 python3 fuzz.py -r 100 -j 16 -g alttp -n 1